-Solution #27 is feasible and seems to fit well into the 5GMS architecture, although some enhancements are likely needed (add authentication, add application id, specify how to connect NWDAF and MNO AF, adapt the SAI).
+Solution #27 (and #29) is feasible and seems to fit well into the 5GMS architecture, although some enhancements are likely needed (add authentication, add application id, specify how to connect NWDAF and MNO AF, adapt the SAI).

-Solution #64, where most of the data path is formally outside scope of 3GPP, is also feasible, and could possibly re-use either the M1d or the M5d interfaces to feed client data to the MNO AF.
-But probably some enhancements are needed (adapt M1d or M5d, specify how to connect NWDAF and MNO AF).
+Solution #64, where the data path between UE and ASP server is formally outside scope of 3GPP, is also feasible, and could possibly re-use either the M1d or the M5d interfaces to feed client data to the MNO AF.
+Probably some enhancements are needed (adapt M1d or M5d, specify how to connect NWDAF and MNO AF).

-The IP address could just be read from the IP header by the MNO AF.
+For Sol#27, i.e. for direct collection of data between UE Application Client (Media session handler) and 5GMSd AF in the trusted domain, the IP address could just be read from the IP header by the MNO AF..

-3GPP and non-3GPP services can be supported.’
+Both 3GPP and non-3GPP services can be supported to transfer application level UE data/parameters.’SA4 also would like to notify SA2 the AF for UE data collection (defined as 5GMS AF in 26,501) can be both in trusted or untrusted domain.

+Besides the answers above, SA4 kindly asks SA2 to confirm whether direct reporting (UE->MNO AF), indirect reporting (UE-> ASP Server-> DC-AF), or both are needed from SA2 perspective.

 SA4 also notes that an SA4 study item or work item might be needed if the current 5GMS functionality shall be enhanced to also cover the above SA2 solutions.
 Therefore, SA4 kindly asks SA2 to inform SA4 of any SA2 decisions for going forward.